 Pet Dental Clinic

 Dental health is as important to your pet as it is to you.
 However toothache or a dental condition is hard to spot and your companion may be eating enthusiastically despite being in pain.
 Left undetected and untreated, dental disease can ultimately lead to serious heart, liver and kidney problems.

-At Cockburn Veterinary Group we recommend a good dental hygiene regime with appropriate chew toys, teeth brushing and a balanced diet – plus a visit to one of our free pet dental clinics every 6 to 12 months.
+At Cockburn Veterinary Group we recommend a good dental hygiene regime with appropriate chew toys, teeth brushing and a balanced diet – plus a visit to one of our pet dental clinics every 6 to 12 months.
 Our veterinary nurses will check your companion animal’s teeth and gums, provide advice on preventative dental care and tips on teeth brushing – as well as outlining a good dental regime.
 If our nurse discovers possible signs of dental disease or a troublesome condition, we can refer your pet for treatment by your vet.

 Individual Puppy Clinic

 Your puppy’s first few weeks and months with you are like a child’s early years.
 Their experiences during this important period will likely shape their behaviour for life.